polLiosis/NLJ_SMJ_Implementation/README.md

 **-t**: a directory to use for reading/writing temporary files **-o**: the file to store the result of the join

-For example, in order to join two relations stored in files “F1.csv” and “F2.csv” on the first column of F1 and the second column of F2, using Sort-Merge Join, having available memory = 200 records and saving the result to file “results.csv” one should execute the following command:
+For example, in order to join two relations stored in files “F1.csv” and “F2.csv” on the first column of F1 and the second column of F2, using Sort-Merge Join, having available memory = 200 records and saving the results to file “results.csv” one should execute the following command:

 *java –jar joinalgs.jar –f1 F1.csv –a1 0 –f2 F2.csv –a2 1 –j SMJ –m 200 –t tmp –o results.csv
 *